Fastenal (NASDAQ:FAST) Stock Position Lifted by CIBC World Markets Inc.

 Shares of NASDAQ FAST opened at $51.68 on Friday.
 Fastenal has a 12 month low of $42.57 and a 12 month high of $56.39.
 The company has a market cap of $29.70 billion, a price-to-earnings ratio of 34.23, a P/E/G ratio of 3.83 and a beta of 1.28.
 The company has a quick ratio of 2.12, a current ratio of 4.16 and a debt-to-equity ratio of 0.13.
 The business has a fifty day simple moving average of $54.48 and a 200-day simple moving average of $52.79.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, August 24th.
-Investors of record on Tuesday, July 27th were paid a $0.28 dividend.
-This represents a $1.12 annualized dividend and a yield of 2.17%.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, August 24th.
+Stockholders of record on Tuesday, July 27th were issued a dividend of $0.28 per share.
+This represents a $1.12 annualized dividend and a dividend yield of 2.17%.
 The ex-dividend date of this dividend was Monday, July 26th.
-Fastenal’s dividend payout ratio is currently 75.17%.
+Fastenal’s dividend payout ratio is 75.17%.

 In other Fastenal news, Director Daniel L. Johnson acquired 1,000 shares of Fastenal stock in a transaction that occurred on Wednesday, August 4th.
 The stock was purchased at an average cost of $55.48 per share, with a total value of $55,480.00.
 The transaction was disclosed in a filing with the SEC, which is available at this link.
 Also, VP Charles S. Miller sold 35,141 shares of the stock in a transaction dated Monday, August 2nd.
 The stock was sold at an average price of $55.10, for a total value of $1,936,269.10.
 The disclosure for this sale can be found here.
 Over the last three months, insiders purchased 2,265 shares of company stock valued at $123,014 and sold 142,089 shares valued at $7,910,739.
 0.56% of the stock is currently owned by corporate insiders.

 FAST has been the subject of several research reports.
 Zacks Investment Research raised Fastenal from a “hold” rating to a “buy” rating and set a $57.00 target price for the company in a research note on Tuesday.
 Robert W. Baird raised their target price on Fastenal from $54.00 to $58.00 and gave the company an “outperform” rating in a research note on Wednesday, July 14th.
+Morgan Stanley cut Fastenal from an “equal weight” rating to an “underweight” rating and decreased their target price for the company from $53.00 to $48.00 in a research note on Tuesday, June 15th.
+They noted that the move was a valuation call.
 Loop Capital initiated coverage on Fastenal in a research note on Tuesday, August 3rd.
 They set a “hold” rating and a $52.00 target price for the company.
-Stephens raised their target price on Fastenal from $60.00 to $65.00 and gave the company an “overweight” rating in a research note on Monday, August 23rd.
-Finally, Morgan Stanley cut Fastenal from an “equal weight” rating to an “underweight” rating and decreased their target price for the company from $53.00 to $48.00 in a research note on Tuesday, June 15th.
-They noted that the move was a valuation call.
+Finally, Stephens raised their target price on Fastenal from $60.00 to $65.00 and gave the company an “overweight” rating in a research note on Monday, August 23rd.
 One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the company.
 Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $54.71.

 Fastenal Company Profile